schorschii/OCO-Server/README.md

 It focuses on easy usability (UI/UX), simplicity (assessable code with minimal external dependencies) and performance (you can manage many computers with minimal server resources).

-You can rollout new software or updates (patch management) for any software you like.
-Just create a OCO package and distribute it to your clients.
-You can track the progress and view the results (exit code and command output) of every software job.
-Custom reports allow you to get even more out of your data.
+These features allow you to roll out any new software or updates (patch management) - just create an OCO package and distribute it to your clients.
+You can track progress and view the results (exit code and command output) of every software job.
+Custom reports let you to get even more out of your data.

 - [OCO Server](https://github.com/schorschii/oco-server)
 - [OCO Server Extensions](https://github.com/schorschii/oco-server-extensions)